bewillcott/bewsoftware-mdj-cli/src/docs/manual/Meta Blocks.md

 ## Meta Blocks

-A meta block is a collection of key/value pairs located at the very top of a Markdown file.
+A meta block is a collection of key/value pairs located at the very top of a markdown file.
 It begins with a fence of 3 at signs: "@@@" alone at the beginning of the first line of the file.
 This is followed by any number of key/value pairs.